Updated: Apr 15

-Anyone who knows me can attest that I am not a fan of the corporate machine.
+Anyone who knows me can attest I am not a fan of the corporate machine.
 I am the advocate for the little guy.
-I am the last to run to defend the big company, but in this case I found myself searching for the human rights violations that big bad DoorDash supposedly was in violation of.
+I am the last to run and defend the big company, but in this case I found myself searching for human rights violations that big bad DoorDash supposedly was in violation of.
 I found none.

 That being said, this is the company Jeffery CHOSE to drive for.
 Again, he chose that gig.
 No one forced him to do it.
 According to this article that references Jefferys plight; "The gig worker said that working for Doordash doesn’t give him enough money to afford childcare with his kids, which is why they were with him while he made deliveries.”
 The article continued, "Fang said, 'As a gig economy worker, the money stops the minute you stop working, and the pay is already low enough as it is.
 You’re not obligated to work more than you want, but in order to make ends meet, there are only certain hours good enough for you to really be out there.'”

-The article goes on to suggest that the co-founder of DoorDash, Tony Xu, is somehow nefariously involved in violating Jefferys human rights due to his billionaire status - because wealth and, well, you know - stuff.
+The article suggests that the co-founder of DoorDash, Tony Xu, is somehow nefariously involved in violating Jefferys human rights due to his billionaire status - because wealth and, well, you know - stuff.
 Eater magazine says Jeffrey was better served by a Go Fund Me account than he was from DoorDash.